This is a repost but slightly edited.

-I worked with therapists, occupational therapists, mental health therapists, and counselors.
+For six years, I worked with therapists, occupational therapists, mental health therapists, and counselors in my professional career.
 Personally, I have worked with fitness trainers, coaches, and dietitians.
 The advice I give is based on personal experience and information passed on by health professionals.
 And yes, a whole lot of research into best practices from reputable resources.

 So, am I an expert in the fitness field?
 Absolutely not.